March 28, 2026

 Zero-Maintenance Database Backups on AWS Lambda

-The EC2 Backup Server Is a Trap
+The Dedicated Backup Server Is a Trap

-An EC2 instance that exists solely to run pg_dump once a day is one of the worst value propositions in cloud infrastructure.
+A server that exists solely to run pg_dump once a day is one of the worst value propositions in cloud infrastructure.
 You’re paying for 24 hours of compute to do about 2 minutes of actual work.
 But the cost isn’t even the main issue.

 The real problem is the security surface.
 The moment you have a long-running server with database credentials on it, you have something to maintain.
 It needs OS patches.
 It needs SSH access management.
 It needs monitoring.
 If you’re doing this for multiple clients, you either run one shared backup server (now a blast radius nightmare) or one per client (now you’re managing a fleet of servers whose only job is to sleep and occasionally dump a database).